jimmymuthoni/jimmymuthoni/README.md

-#### Hey There 👋 Nice to meet you.
+### Hey There 👋 Nice to meet you.

-I'm an AI/ML Software Engineer (not the notebook type).
-I design and build intelligent systems using Machine Learning, Artificial Intelligence, Deep Learning, and Backend Engineering.

-I work primarily with Go, Python, SQL, and Bash.
+I'm a Machine Learning Engineer leveraging machine learning, statistics, and deep learning to build intelligent systems and develop quantitative models for alpha generation in financial markets.

+#### Interests

+- Quantitative Research

+- Alpha Generation

+- Machine Learning & Deep Learning

+- Algorithmic Trading

+- Statistical Modeling